Opioid addiction in West Africa: Ghana

-In 2021, it was estimated that between 24.9% and 77.6% of Ghanian youth recreationally used tramadol.
+In 2021, it was estimated that between 24.9% and 77.6% of Ghanaian youth recreationally used tramadol.
 More men than women used the drug, and especially males in the informal job sector.

-In Ghana’s media, young people’s use of tramadol has been framed in moral terms, rather than a health issue.
-Structural factors in Ghanian society that may influence the uptake of Tramadol use, include poor working conditions, anxiety and uncertainty of employment.
+In Ghana's media, young people's use of tramadol has been framed in moral terms, rather than a health issue.
+Structural factors in Ghanaian society that may influence the uptake of Tramadol use, include poor working conditions, anxiety and uncertainty of employment.

-There are recreational users of tramadol in Ghana’s middle class.
-There is a more daily “functional use” amongst those engaged in harder physical work.
+There are recreational users of tramadol in Ghana's middle class.
+There is a more daily "functional use" amongst those engaged in harder physical work.
 There are higher rates of tramadol use amongst the unemployed.

 Cited reasons for using tramadol, including boosting mood, stress relief, physical endurance at work, and as a sexual enhancer.
 Some tramadol users reported being coerced into taking up the drug by their employers, so they could work harder, and for longer hours.

 Liberia

 "Kush" is a synthetic drug sold in Liberia in pellet form, for 100 Liberian dollars per pellet in 2023, the equivalent of 50 US cents.
-It is the same “Kush” as found in Sierra Leone.
+It is the same "Kush" as found in Sierra Leone.
 In 2024, Kush tested in Sierra Leone and Guinea-Bissau contained cannabis, mixed with nitazene derivatives, tramadol and formaldehyde.
 In Sierra Leone in 2024, 83% of the Kush samples contained nitazenes, which are powerful synthetic opiates.
 In Guinea in 2024, 55% of the samples contained nitazenes.

 Ivory Coast

 In 2025, tapentadol is an opioid available in Ivory Coast.
 In Ivory Coast, it is cheap and widely available.
 In 2025, a BBC world news investigation found that the tapentadol in Ivory Coast was being sourced from pharmaceutical manufacturers in India.

-A combination brand sold in Ivory Coast, is “Tramaking”.
+A combination brand sold in Ivory Coast, is "Tramaking".
 It is manufactured in India, and contains tapentadol and carisoprodol.
 Carisoprodol is a muscle relaxant.
 The two drugs combined, the opiate and the muscle relaxant, can cause convulsions and death.
-Locally, it is sometimes referred to as “apple”, or “225”.
+Locally, it is sometimes referred to as "apple", or "225".

-In 2023, a song promoted a local brand of tramadol, named “kadhafi”.
-Aimed at young people, the song’s lyrics repeated the phrase "I want to get high on kadhafi”.
+In 2023, a song promoted a local brand of tramadol, named "kadhafi".
+Aimed at young people, the song's lyrics repeated the phrase "I want to get high on kadhafi".
 Kadhafi cost between 200 and 500 CFA francs, between €0.30 and €0.76 euros, per tablet.
 In July 2023, the Ivorian police launched an anti-drug campaign in response.
 In one raid alone, 927 kg of tablets were seized.